close

 • (Knowles, 2017) From January 2001 to September 2003, there are various drug overdose deaths in Vancouver.
 According to researchers, the benefit of a safe injection site is to prevent blood transmission diseases HIV and HCV.
 Because they found several indicators of community disorders such as public injection use, improper disposal of syringes and litter related to syringes.
 Data shows that approximately 8000 drug users use the injection site in 2008.
 In 2003, there is a big cut in overdose deaths in Vancouver.
 SIS provides great access to health care to drug users, reducing the number of HIV rate and improving public order.

 • (City of Hamilton Public Health Services, 2017) The main purpose of this study is to determine the need for SIS in Hamilton, determine its feasibility and involve the community in this project.
 According to this research, the main benefits of SIS are to reduce overdose deaths and prevent blood transmission diseases.
 If it was in community health centers, around 90% of drug users visit SIS.
-SIS helps to improve health safety of community people by providing a safe place and environment to inject drugs.
+SIS helps to improve the health and safety of community people by providing a safe place and environment to inject drugs.
 SIS is located where people easily inject illicit drugs in a safe environment under proper supervision.

 Project Description